INFJs want to care for everyone’s emotional needs, but with so many negative vibes coming at us, it can feel like we’re drowning.

 I’ve always felt deeply for other people.
 When someone gets hurt, whether physically or emotionally, I often feel that pain as if I’m the one being hurt.

-I don’t like that feeling.
-Just imagine being bombarded with negative news every single day.
+To be completely honest, I don’t like that feeling.
+Imagine being bombarded with negative news every single day.
 And these aren’t the only stressors I deal with.
 As a human being myself, I also go through difficult times — I feel stressed and have worries of my own, too.

-So with all the negativity inside my mind, at one point, I felt like I was going crazy — I had trouble breathing, my heart would beat fast, and my hands would shake.
+So with all the negativity inside my mind, at one point, I felt like I was losing it; I had trouble breathing, my heart would beat fast, and my hands would shake.
 All the negative vibes — other people’s stress and pain that I was absorbing — gave me serious anxiety attacks.

-Turns out, most INFJs are highly sensitive people, and due to our passion and strong desire to connect with others, we unconsciously absorb whatever others feel.
+Turns out, most INFJs are highly sensitive people (HSPs), and due to our passion and strong desire to connect with others, we may unconsciously absorb whatever others feel.
 But with so many emotions coming at us, we can feel as if we’re drowning.
-Not knowing how to explain our overwhelming emotions to others, we might take in whatever’s coming and pretend we’re okay.
+Not knowing how to explain our overwhelming feelings to others, we might take on whatever’s coming at us and pretend we’re okay.

 This was hard for me.
 I spent countless nights crying over stuff that concerned others — my friends, family, people who were suffering as shown on the news, even strangers I saw in the street.
-Sometimes the negativity would last for days, or sometimes even weeks, and it would affect my work, relationships, and life in general.
+The negativity would last for days, or sometimes even weeks, and it would affect my work, relationships, and life in general.
 It would sap my motivation for everything.

 I knew I had to do something about this problem.
 I couldn’t stay negative all day long and let my emotions control my life.
 So I started to look for ways to take back control of my life — and I found them.
 Dear INFJ, if you’re struggling like I did, I hope these things help you, too.
-Even if you’re not an INFJ, this advice will help.
+And, even if you’re not an INFJ personality type, this advice will help.

 INFJ: How to Deal With Negative Emotions